Reusability and Transferability of Macro Actions for Reinforcement Learning: Conclusions

 \section{Conclusions}

-In this paper, we have presented a methodology to examine the \textit{reusability} and the \textit{transferability} properties of the generated macros in the RL domain.
-We presented a workflow to generate macros, and utilized them with various evaluation configurations.
-We first validated the workflow, and showed that the generated macros exhibit the \textit{embedding} and \textit{evaluation effects}.
+In this paper, we have presented a methodology to examine the \textit{reusability} and the \textit{transferability} properties of the derived macros in the RL domain.
+We presented a workflow to generate macros, and utilized them with various evaluation configurations.We first validated the workflow, and showed that the derived macros exhibit the \textit{embedding} and \textit{evaluation effects}.
 We then examined the \textit{reusability} property between RL methods and the \textit{transferability} property among similar environments.
+Since the optimization target of the fitness phase is to find macros that can benefit the performance of the RL agents, the \textit{reusability} and \textit{transferability} properties found in most of the experiments can thus serve as the evidence that they are indeed possessed by the macros discovered by the proposed algorithm.
 The macros possessing the properties can potentially save the effort of the macro generation procedure.
-Our research might pave a way for future endeavors.